ramseyjiang/go_junior_to_mid/usages/channel/read.md

 Goroutines are managed by go runtime and has no hardware dependencies.

 2. OS threads generally have fixed stack size of 1-2MB.
-Goroutines typically have 8KB (2KB since Go 1.4) of stack size in newer versions of go.
+Goroutines typically have 2KB (since Go 1.4) of stack size in newer versions of go.

 3. Stack size is determined during compile time and can not grow.
 Stack size of go is managed in run-time and can grow up to 1GB which is possible by allocating and freeing heap storage